-There are two lynx at the Zoo, one male and one female.
+There are three lynx at the Zoo, one male and one female adults and one kitten.
 The male, Gretzky, was born in 2012 and came to the Zoo in 2013.
 The female, Bianca, was born in 2013 and arrived here in 2014.
+Bianca gave birth to the kitten, Stanley, on June 2, 2022.
 The name ‘lynx’ comes from the Greek word “to shine.”
 This may be in reference to the reflective ability of the cat’s eyes.

 Snowshoe hares are a primary food source.
 Populations of the two are known to fluctuate in linked cycles with periods of about 10 years.
 They may also eat rodents, birds and fish.
 If they can find a deer, or other large ungulate that is very weak or sick, lynx will kill and eat it.
 They also feed on carcasses left by human hunters.

 International Union for Conservation of Nature (IUCN) Red List status

 Small populations are found in New England, Utah and possibly Oregon, Wyoming and Colorado.
 Lynx usually live in alpine coniferous or mixed boreal/deciduous forest.
 They can also be found in more open forests, rocky areas, or tundra.
 Males occupy distinct territories; home territories of females may overlap.

 Lynx are listed in CITES Appendix II.
 In March 2000, they were listed by the U.S. Fish and Wildlife Service as threatened in the lower 48 states.
 The state of Michigan lists the Canada lynx as endangered.In Canada and Alaska, trapping is regulated through closed seasons, quotas, limited entry, and long-term trapping concessions.